WordPress/openverse/rfcs/20220221-3d_model_support.md

 ### 2. Setup the data for 3D models

 - [ ] Create a feature flag for 3D model support.
-All 3D model features will be behind this.
+All 3D model features will be behind this. *This specific implementation is waiting on a feature flag RFC and should be updated once that is finalized.*
 - [ ] Generate mock/sample api response data for 3D models.
 - [ ] Create a new media service for Models in the [data directory](https://github.com/WordPress/openverse-frontend/blob/fe24ec9bf6a4d3ad429901cef53744dccd93ed5d/src/data)
 - [ ] Update the [media constants](https://github.com/WordPress/openverse-frontend/blob/4aeb9fd0d9f893f2df1752d6bb1e52351b8c3d35/src/constants/media.js#L1) file with new constants for models, and under the `BETA` flag.